Written by Carl S. Oliver, MSW, CCLS on September 03, 2019

 Sam Matagi enjoys a discussion group at Phoenix World Burn Congress

-As many of you know, a burn injury means a lifelong journey of healing.
-It involves physically healing from the burn, which can take weeks, months, even years and require surgeries, therapies, and frequent visits to a hospital or clinic.
-It also involves psychological and emotional healing.
+As many of you know, a burn injury is a lifelong journey of healing.
+It involves physically healing from the burn, which can take weeks, months, even years, requiring surgeries, therapies, and frequent visits to a hospital or clinic.
+Burns also involve psychological and emotional healing.
 While finding strength and reinvolving yourself in life are critical to moving forward, this comes easier for some than others.

 Samoana (Sam) Matagi’s journey included change in his appearance and a major change in his ability to function, but he was able to use his experience to find ways to not only to re-involve himself in life but to help others along the way.

 On December 13, 2010, Sam was involved in an electrical accident while working as a power lineman in Kremmling, Colorado.
 In a split second, nearly 15,000 volts of electricity surged through his body when a scrap of cut wire hit a live wire.

 The next thing that Sam remembers is waking up on a stretcher.
 He didn’t open his eyes, but Sam was aware of the noise from the helicopter as he felt excruciating pain in his hands.
 Sam arrived at the University of Colorado’s burn center on a Monday, and by Friday he was having both of his hands amputated to prevent the spread of infection to the rest of his body.

 He woke up from the surgery to his new reality.
 Sam says that initially he slept a lot and while the body does need lots of rest after being injured, Sam says he also used sleep as a way to avoid reality.
 Soon after, Sam would do whatever he could to put things in the back of his mind.